-- 2 to the conduct of the election as the auditing entity shall - deem necessary and reasonable for the conduct of the parallel - 4 election tabulation and audit. - 5 (10 ILCS 5/21B-85 new) - 6 Sec.
+HB1333 - 11 - LRB096 03960 JAM 13995 b 1 judge logs and reports, and any other records deemed relevant 2 to the conduct of the election as the auditing entity shall 3 deem necessary and reasonable for the conduct of the parallel 4 election tabulation and audit.
+5 (10 ILCS 5/21B-85 new) 6 Sec.
 21B-85.
-Reports. - 7 (a) The public accounting firm shall produce an initial - 8 results report within 72 hours after the close of the polls - 9 that shall examine and comment on at least, but not limited to, - 10 the following: - 11 (1) Whether proper procedures were used in the - compilation and tabulation of the 10% election day audit. - (2) Whether each voter's choices were accurately - summarized in the precinct or central count tallying. - 15 (3) To the extent possible to determine from the - records available, that the central tabulation procedures, - equipment, and software functioned correctly and that the - 18 totals reflected in the internal and public tabulation of - 19 votes was consistent and accurate. - The auditing entity shall certify, with any exceptions - 21 noted thereto, the tabulated results of each race or - 22 proposition of the election as being accurate to the extent - that the winner of each race or the prevailing result for each - 24 proposition is correct.
-For each and every race for which the - 25 auditing entity is unable to certify, it shall state the to vote.

-1 reasons therefore, citing specific circumstances as to why it 2 is unable to certify the outcome.
-3 (b) The public accounting firm shall produce an operational 4 report within 21 days after the close of the polls that shall 5 examine and comment on at least, but not limited to, the 6 following: 7 (1) Pre-election preparation including the compiling 8 and production of registration and eligible voter lists, 9 including printed ballot applications and voter records in 10 electronic poll books, and candidate, voter, and 11 pollworker accessible records of eligibility.
-12 (2) Proper compiling and production of ballots, both 13 paper and electronic, as to completeness and accuracy for 14 each ballot style produced.
-15 (3) Adequacy and completeness of training manuals, 16 election judge's manuals, voter instruction materials, and 17 other internal and public documents related to the 18 election.
-19 (4) The election process during the time the polls were 20 open, including reports of machine failures, election 21 problems of all varieties, pollworkers and pollwatchers, 22 reports in order to determine and express an opinion of the 23 efficacy of the election process and to determine to the 24 extent possible that: 25 (A) All eligible voters were given an opportunity
+Reports.
+7 (a) The public accounting firm shall produce an initial 8 results report within 72 hours after the close of the polls 9 that shall examine and comment on at least, but not limited to, 10 the following: 11 (1) Whether proper procedures were used in the 12 compilation and tabulation of the 10% election day audit.
+13 (2) Whether each voter's choices were accurately 14 summarized in the precinct or central count tallying.
+15 (3) To the extent possible to determine from the 16 records available, that the central tabulation procedures, 17 equipment, and software functioned correctly and that the 18 totals reflected in the internal and public tabulation of 19 votes was consistent and accurate.
+20 The auditing entity shall certify, with any exceptions 21 noted thereto, the tabulated results of each race or 22 proposition of the election as being accurate to the extent 23 that the winner of each race or the prevailing result for each 24 proposition is correct.
+For each and every race for which the 25 auditing entity is unable to certify, it shall state the reasons therefore, citing specific circumstances as to why it 1 2 is unable to certify the outcome.
+3 (b) The public accounting firm shall produce an operational report within 21 days after the close of the polls that shall 4 examine and comment on at least, but not limited to, the 5 6 following: 7 (1) Pre-election preparation including the compiling 8 and production of registration and eligible voter lists, 9 including printed ballot applications and voter records in 10 electronic poll books, and candidate, voter, and 11 pollworker accessible records of eligibility.
+12 (2) Proper compiling and production of ballots, both paper and electronic, as to completeness and accuracy for 13 14 each ballot style produced.
+(3) Adequacy and completeness of training manuals, 15 16 election judge's manuals, voter instruction materials, and other internal and public documents related to the 17 18 election.
+19 (4) The election process during the time the polls were 20 open, including reports of machine failures, election problems of all varieties, pollworkers and pollwatchers, 21 22 reports in order to determine and express an opinion of the 23 efficacy of the election process and to determine to the 24 extent possible that: 25 (A) All eligible voters were given an opportunity 26 to vote.